Anders-Clement/Realsense-timelapse-tool/README.md

 # Realsense-timelapse-tool
-Small timelapse recording tool for Intel Realsense cameras.
+Small timelapse tool, allowing capture of images from Intel Realsense cameras at a fixed framerate, optionally combining frames to a video afterwards.